sass/sass/proposal/first-class-mixins.md

 When the Sass interpreter encounters an `@mixin` rule in Sass source code, it constructs a mixin object in memory.
 Additionally, some mixin objects are pre-defined by the Sass language and accessible though the builtin modules.
-Pre-defined mixins are declared at most once during the execution of an entire program.

 Mixin objects, like function objects, use pointer equality.